Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 *Note these screenshots are from Concepts for iOS, which currently has more features than our Android and Windows versions.
-Each month we will be releasing updates that bring them closer to iOS.
+Each month we release updates that bring them closer to iOS.
 The layers feature is very similar among all versions, but the screenshots might not match exactly what you see on your platform.

 First, open a drawing in Concepts and tap the Layers icon on the canvas.
 Your layers menu will expand.

 You can create unlimited layers for your projects with a Subscription or Essentials.
 Concepts’ free version gives you five layers to work with.

 You can tap+hold the Layers menu and move it to other spots on the canvas at any time.

 Like any tablet-based app, you’ll have a few gestures or controls to get used to.